material-motion/material-motion/specifications/runtime/scheduler.md

 Unlocks [view duplication](../view_duplication.md).

-**new target API**: Provide a mechanism for listening to new target references.
+**New target API**: Provide a mechanism for listening to new target references, optionally modifying the target or even replacing it with an entirely new instance.

+Executors are expected to act on the new instance rather than the original target.

     Scheduler {
       function addNewTargetObserver(function)